DC Resource Bridge

 ANNOUNCEMENTS

-The Coordinated Intake and Referral (CIR) System is a user-centered system that will allow DC residents to access civil legal aid seamlessly and efficiently.
+The DC Resource Bridge is a user-centered system that will allow DC residents to access civil legal aid seamlessly and efficiently.
 Our goal throughout this process is to work collaboratively with the DC legal aid community and give you opportunities to provide feedback and offer suggestions.
+The DCRB Chat is our regular touchpoint for these conversations.

 Questions or Comments?

-If you have questions or comments about the Coordinated Intake and Referral System, please send an email to innovation@dcbarfoundation.org.
+If you have questions or comments about the DC Resource Bridge, please send an email to innovation@dcbarfoundation.org.

 Coordinated Intake Referral FAQs